google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/fixing-mixed-content.md

 #### Step 2

-Change the URl from `http://` to `https://`, save the source file, and redeploy the updated file if necessary.
+Change the URL from `http://` to `https://`, save the source file, and redeploy the updated file if necessary.

 #### Step 3